Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 > "If you can't measure it, you can't improve it." - Peter Drucker

 The Software Carbon Intensity (SCI) Specification defines a methodology for calculating the rate of carbon emissions for a software system.
 The purpose is to help users and developers make informed choices about which tools, approaches, architectures, and services they use in the future.
 It is a score rather than a total; lower numbers are better than higher numbers, and reaching 0 is impossible.
+This specification is focused on helpding users and developers understand how to improve software to avoid the creation of emissions.

 The SCI is for everyone.
 It is possible to calculate an SCI score for any software application, from a large distributed cloud system to a small monolithic open source library, any on-premise application or even a serverless function.
 The product or service may be running in any environment, whether a personal computer, private data center or a hyperscale cloud.